repoforge/repoforge.github.com/faq/index.md

 ### How can I contribute? ###

-- Become a [packager](/package "repoforge contributor") by fixing or adding new packages.
+* Become a [packager](/package "repoforge contributor") by fixing or adding new packages.
-- Get forking.
-Fork the repository you want to assist with, fix things, submit pull requests. _like [this website](http://github.com/repoforge/repoforge.github.com/)_
+* Get forking.
+Fork the repository you want to assist with, fix things, submit pull requests: _like [this website](http://github.com/repoforge/repoforge.github.com/)_.
-- Setup a new mirror of Repoforge.
+* Setup a new mirror of Repoforge.
 See below for the details.

 ### Why are there now several repositories?
 What is "rfx"? ###